A Year of Book Giving

 APRIL

-Time to plant or mull it over.
-In our children’s book, The Munched-up Flower Garden, Liz decides to grow a garden that will dazzle the county fair judges.
-She sweet talks her pathetic little sprouts ‘til the goat comes home—or is there another obstacle?
+Meet the Troublesome Creek gang.
+In Volume I of this new children's series, The Munched-up Flower Garden, Liz decides to grow a garden that will dazzle the county fair judges.
+She sweet talks her pathetic little sprouts "‘til the goat comes home."
 Author Nancy Kelly Allen has an original down-home voice while prizewinning illustrator K. Michael Crawford works from a bright and true palette.

 MAY